 Angry Birds are Finnish, too!
 Children of all ages will enjoy the fun, inspired by Angry Bird figures in this activity park.
 The park is located on the Ounaskoski riverbank and admission is free.

-Rovaniemi things to do when it’s too cold
+Things to do when it’s too cold in Rovaniemi

 Make Reindeer Art with a Local

 For an experience unique to Lapland, make a reservation to visit Kangasniemi, the home and workshop of reindeer herders Irene and Ari Kangasniemi.
 Here, you will spend a few hours learning about the local reindeer and making your own antler souvenirs to take home.

 This friendly couple invites small groups to visit their artist workshop as the animated Irene shares reindeer facts (how fast their antlers grow, how heavy they are, and what time of year they fall off) and tidbits about Sámi culture and history.
 Then, she will help you to craft a piece of Lappish jewelry or special memento out of antler beads.
 Once done, you’ll be rewarded with home-baked goods and berry juice in the Kangasniemis’ cozy Finnish home.

 A trip to this science center and museum allows kids to experience northern nature, culture, and history up close.
 If you’d like to discover Finnish Lapland, its fascinating nature, and the people and customs of those living north of the Arctic Circle, I highly recommend hiring a tour guide to personalize your experience.
 Our guide, Frank, taught us everything from why it is dark all day in winter in Rovaniemi to folklore about the Northern Lights.

 Pilke Science Center